 Facility A is the amortising loan.
-Capital repayment begins in the quarter ended 30 June 2017 following the end of the construction period.
-Facility B is the bullet loan which is forecast to be repaid in the quarter ended 31 December 2023.
+Capital repayments begin in the quarter ending 30 June 2017 following the end of the construction period.
+Facility B is the bullet loan which is forecast to be repaid in the quarter ending 31 December 2023.

-From discussion with Mercia management, the lack of draw down in October 2014 to December 2014 period reflects both a delay in the WtE build (meaning less cash was required for the WtE build) and the lower than expected capital expenditure in non-WtE build (meaning that more cash can be used on the WtE build).
+From discussions with Mercia management, the lack of a draw down in the quarter 1 October 2014 to 31 December 2014 reflects both a delay in the WtE build (meaning less cash was required for the WtE build) and the lower-than-expected capital expenditure in non-WtE build (meaning that more of the cash can be used on the WtE build).